-- Conditions on the fireground or other site of emergency operations that are beyond the scope of the limited purposes of this Footwear; - Unauthorized modifications, repairs or replacement of components of the Footwear not otherwise in compliance with LION's specifications; and - The addition of accessories that are not approved by LION as compatible with Compliant Footwear.
-If you have questions about whether accessories will degrade the performance of your Footwear below the applicable standards, contact LION, a LION TotalCare® Center or a verified ISP.
+- Conditions on the fire ground or other site of emergency operations that are beyond the scope of the limited purposes of this Footwear; - Unauthorized modifications, repairs or replacement of components of the Footwear not otherwise in compliance with LION's specifications; and - The addition of accessories that are not approved by LION as compatible with NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195 Compliant Footwear.
+If you have questions about whether accessories will degrade the performance of your Footwear below the applicable Standards, contact LION, a LION TotalCare® Center or a verified ISP.

-Always wear clean and thoroughly dry Footwear used in any structural firefighting operation.
+Always wear clean and thoroughly dry Footwear used in any firefighting operation.
 Soiled or contaminated Footwear may be combustible, causing serious burns to the wearer.

-11. WASHING, DECONTAMINATION AND DISINFECTION
+11. WASHING, DECONTAMINATION, AND DISINFECTION